josephfh/josephfh-portfolio-react/README.md

 * TailwindCSS
 * PostCSS

-_Almost_ perfect Lighthouse scores, but then it is only a single page!
+_Almost_ perfect Lighthouse scores, as a single page app should.

 Static HTML is currently copied/pasted into ```index.html``` until I'm happy with a SSR solution in React.